james1236/pico-foldable/README.md

 # pico-foldable
 A small ds-style foldable Raspberry Pi Pico console with a buzzer, a joystick, a display and some buttons.
-You can easily create and add new games as seperate files in [/creations/](./creations) and a game picking menu/autorun system lets you play them (hold both buttons to get to the menu).
-The 3D printed case prints in 5 seperate prints and has a print-in-place hinge.
+You can easily make new games as seperate files in [/creations/](./creations) and a game picking menu/autorun system lets you play them (hold both buttons to get to the menu).
+The 3D printed case prints in 4 main parts and has a print-in-place hinge.

 <p>
     <img src="https://github.com/james1236/pico-foldable/assets/32351696/9d0a6abc-5b67-467e-b81d-890ebed0388c" hspace="5" width="22%">